Skip to main content

 (E) when the child may be an Indian child, the place of the parent(s)' birth.

 (6) The CW specialist does not enter the home when an adult is not present.
 The CW specialist does not interview children found at home alone, but leaves contact information for the PRFC.
 When young children are found alone, the CW specialist immediately contacts law enforcement.
-An investigation rather than an assessment is conducted when young children are left alone.
+The CW specialist conducts an investigation rather than an assessment when young children are left alone.

 (7) The CW specialist asks to observe or interview each child and family member in the home.